JohnWhy/Multi-Audio-Device-Streamer-Python/README.md

 Optional:

 If you host a website to listen to the audio stream, getInfo might come in handy for displaying the currently playing information.
 I set up an html page containing the album artwork and currently playing then use the update(mp3_file_name, playlist_name) function to update the html pages, they get refreshed in an iframe using javascript.
 I use the Spotify API to get the album artwork.
+You can modify this function to fit your use case.